ncnoamcohen/asm-dosbox-graphics-project/README.md

 ## Plane Simulator 1.0 - An Assembly DOSBox Graphics Project

 This Assembly program is a small project of mine meant to further get into Assembly programming and a tad into the DOSBox platform- an x86 MS-DOS emulator.
+Originally written in 2021.
 Author: Noam Cohen

 The project is a game.
 The game itself isn't too complicated- you have the main menu/welcome screen, the help screen, the game screen, and finally the game over screen.
 Regarding the game itself- all you need to do is catch a BMP photo of a cloud with your BMP photo plane using the keyboard arrows for 10 times.
 After that you get the game over screen, that leads you to the main menu once again.